-- A man’s need to be ‘strong and silent’ seems to create its own long-term psychological difficulties when faced with how to deal with difficult situations, such as ongoing stress.
-3 out of 4 suicides recorded in the UK are by men.
+- A man’s need to be ‘strong and silent’ may create its own long-term psychological difficulties when faced with how to deal with difficult situations, such as ongoing stress.

-- Stress can cause a range of health issues, such as heart disease, metabolic disorders, impaired immune system, eczema, back problems and in some cases it can induce type-2 diabetes.
-It has also been known to reactivate the varicella-zoster virus (chickenpox) and cause shingles - so it is worth having a shingles vaccination (currently available free on the NHS if you are aged 70 – 78).
+- Stress can increase the risk of a range of health issues, such as heart disease, metabolic disorders, impaired immune system, eczema, back problems and in some cases type-2 diabetes.

 How can we manage stress or prevent it in the first place?

 We can take the best strategies from both sexes e.g.